 Dr. Miller has been with the district for over twenty years.
-During this time Dr. Miller has served in many faculty leadership roles such as Faculty Senate President, Assessment Co-chair, E-Learning Faculty Coordinator, PAR Faculty Mentor and Interim District Director Maricopa Center for Learning and Instruction.
+During this time Dr. Miller has served in many faculty leadership roles such as Faculty Senate President, Assessment Co-chair, E-Learning Faculty Coordinator, PAR Faculty Mentor, Interim District Director Maricopa Center for Learning and Instruction, and since 2018, MCCCD Student Research Conference Faculty Coordinator.

 Dr. Miller brings a strong educational, instructional design focus to her teaching and course design.